House GOP wants to pump billions into Trump's deportations and detentions as part of tax bill

 This was always expected to be the hard part, where Republicans who have control of the House and Senate begin to fill in the difficult details of what, until now, has simply been a framework for Trump’s tax package at the cornerstone of the GOP’s domestic agenda.

-As Trump rounds his 100th day in office, the GOP’s stiff border security and deportations provisions come as Americans are showing unease with the president’s approach, with just half saying he’s focused on the right priorities.
+As Trump rounds his 100th day in office, the GOP’s stiff immigration provisions come as Americans are showing unease with the president’s approach, with just half saying he’s focused on the right priorities.
 The White House is battling high-profile court cases after it mistakenly deported a Maryland man to El Salvador and, over the weekend, Trump’s team rounded up countless immigrants, including foreign-born parents who were deported with their American-born toddlers and small children in tow.

 Democrats are fighting back in the House and Senate, and the halls of public opinion, but as the minority party in Congress, they have little ability to stop the forward march of the package.